BradMyrick/kodr-portfolio/README.md

 ```

 ## Early Access Backend
-The early access form posts to `/early-access` endpoint which:
+The early access form posts to `/api/v1/contact` which:
 - Stores signups in BadgerDB
 - Tracks languages of interest
 - Records use cases for product development